saltstack/salt/doc/topics/eauth/index.rst

     auth.ldap.basedn: dc=saltstack,dc=com
     auth.ldap.binddn: cn=admin,dc=saltstack,dc=com

-To bind to a DN, a password is required
+To bind to a DN, a password is required unless anonymous is True above (not recommended)

 .. code-block:: yaml